 Legal

-The UMSU Legal Service is a community legal centre that provides free and confidential legal assistance and financial counselling services to all currently-enrolled students of the University of Melbourne.
+The UMSU Legal Service is a nationally-accredited community legal centre that provides free and confidential legal help to current University of Melbourne students.

 The legal service is staffed by qualified lawyers, and provides assistance on various legal issues, including: